ShujiaHuang/liusylab.org/content/authors/siyang-liu/_index.md

 ---
 # Display name
-name: Prof. 刘斯洋
+name: 刘斯洋（Siyang Liu）

 # Username (this should match the folder name)
 authors:
-- Prof. Siyang Liu
+- Siyang Liu

 # Is this the primary user of the site?
 superuser: true